ablumenf/k-means/README.md

 No special algorithms (like k-means++) are used here.
 You can also keep the same points and generate new random initial centroids.

+Can choose k = 3, 4, or, 5.
+Can also force a bad initial centroid assignment leading to an empty cluster.

 Some stats are also shown, demonstrating the speed of convergence and the fact that k-means only converges to a local minimum, not necessarily an absolute minimum (try choosing with different initial clusters and looking at the error term, and the cluster sizes).
 An iteration is defined to